 Counter-attacking is the best way to get goals in 5-a-side football, like in basketball.
 This can be achieved by having quick players who can dribble to the other end of the pitch or be passing the ball quickly up the field.

 Teams can press high up the pitch as one unit.
 Attack the opponent’s goal, or wait deep in their own half and then attack quickly.
 Teams must be wary of being counter-attacked by the opposition.
 They must use the ball well and not give it away.

 Attacking with all four outfield players is a cardinal sin in 5-a-side football.

 Even if you’re a goal down with a minute or two remaining, it is important that your team builds an attack from the back rather than throwing everyone forward.

 While chasing the game, one player has to always stay back and play in the middle, stopping any possible counter-attack from the opposition.

-While these are a few tactics that will help you survive the game but understanding the game and building your own team tactics will always help you in the longer run.
+While these are a few 5 a side tactics that will help you survive the game but understanding the game and building your own team tactics will always help you in the longer run.